SpatialDynamicsLab/ParticiMap-documentation/user_manual.md

      - **Dropdown (single select)**
      - **Option buttons (single select)**
      - **Check group (multiple selections)**
+   - Check the checkbox if you want a question to be optional to answer.

    ![Create Map 8](images/ParticiMap_Create_Map_Data_Input_Types.png)

    **Examples**:
    - For dropdowns, option buttons, or check groups, enter a list of options.

    ![Create Map 6](images/ParticiMap_Create_Map_6.png)

    ![Create Map 7](images/ParticiMap_Create_Map_7.png)

    - Click **Save and Add Another** for each question you want to add to your Geosurvey.